Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Summary and Future Work

 \section{Summary and Future Work}

-This paper described a novel text-to-speech (TTS) technique based on deep convolutional neural networks (CNN), as well as a technique to train the attention module rapidly.
-In our experiment, the proposed Deep Convolutional TTS can be sufficiently trained only in a night ($\sim$15 hours), using an ordinary gaming PC equipped with two GPUs, while the quality of the synthesized speech was almost acceptable.
+This paper described a novel TTS technique based on deep convolutional neural networks, and a technique to train the attention module rapidly.
+In our experiment, the proposed Deep Convolutional TTS was trained overnight ($\sim$15 hours), using an ordinary gaming PC equipped with two GPUs, while the quality of the synthesized speech was almost acceptable.

-Although the audio quality is far from perfect yet, it may be improved by tuning some hyper-parameters thoroughly, and by applying some techniques developed in deep learning community.
-We believe this handy method encourages further development of the applications based on speech synthesis.
-We can expect this simple neural TTS may be extended to other versatile purposes, such as emotional/non-linguistic/personalized speech synthesis, singing voice synthesis, music synthesis, etc., by further studies.
-In addition, since a neural TTS has become this lightweight, the studies on more integrated speech systems e.g. some multimodal systems, simultaneous training of TTS+ASR, and speech translation, etc., may have become more feasible.
+Although the audio quality is far from perfect yet, it may be improved by tuning some hyper-parameters thoroughly, and by applying some techniques developed in the deep learning community.

+We believe this method will encourage further development of the applications based on speech synthesis.
+We can expect that this simple neural TTS may be extended to many other purposes e.g.{} emotional/non-linguistic/personalized speech synthesis, etc., by further studies.
+In addition, since a neural TTS has become lighter, the studies on more integrated speech systems e.g.{} some multimodal systems, may have become more feasible.
 These issues should be worked out in the future.